 I know a woman who has a terrible fear of going into basements.
 When I asked why she had this fear, she said it was because she had been molested by her uncles in a basement when she was a child.
 At the time she was molested, a part of her soul was wounded which created a fragment dominated by fear.
 Today, whenever she thinks about going into a basement, the fragment is triggered and she feels fear.

 A similar but different part of the soul that is created by trauma is known as an alter.
 Like a fragment, an alter retains memories and emotions of specific events, but unlike fragments, alters can have unique personalities of their own that are distinctly different from the core of the personality.
 A person with many alters is usually diagnosed with Dissociative Identity Disorder, or what was once called Multiple Personality Disorder.
 A severely traumatized person can have hundreds, or even thousands of alters.

 When an alter is triggered by an event, the individual’s will and emotions come under the control of the alter.
 The person behaves in correspondence to the personality of the alter, while the core of the personality is rendered ineffective.
 The core personality sometimes feels like an observer to what is happening to them, instead of the participant.
 Some describe it as like having someone drive their car while they watch from the rear seat.
 Sometimes the core personality is completely unaware of what’s happening to them—a condition known as dissociation.
 When the event passes and the core assumes control again, it’s not unusual for them to have no idea what they said or did during the episode.

 The goal of emotional healing is to heal the fragments and alters and to reintegrate them into the soul, preventing future episodes of painful emotions and dissociation.

-For more information, check out my book Emotional Healing in 3 Easy Steps by clicking on the link or by clicking on the image below.
+For more information, check out my book Emotional Healing in 3 Easy Steps.